-Cron Triggers · Cloudflare Workers docs
+Cron Triggers

 Viewing past events

-Users can view the execution history of their Cron Triggers on the Past Events section of the Workers Triggers tab or through Cloudflare's GraphQL Analytics API.
+Users can review the execution history of their Cron Triggers in Past Events under Triggers or through Cloudflare’s GraphQL Analytics API .

-See Metrics and Analytics for more information.
+Refer to Metrics and Analytics for more information.